nathanrsfba/vidtool/README.md

 The details of dynamic range compressors/expanders ("companders") is beyond the scope of this document, but the following is a basic explanation.

-A dynamic range compresor (or just "compressor") amplifies the quieter sections of an audio input, and/or attenuates (the opposite of amplify) the louder sections.
+A dynamic range compressor (or just "compressor") amplifies the quieter sections of an audio input, and/or attenuates (the opposite of amplify) the louder sections.
 The end result is an audio signal which has a more "even" volume:
 There is less fluctuation between quieter and louder parts.